moq-wg/moq-transport/draft-lcurley-moq-transport.md

 This section is expected to cover details on:

-- Prioritization Schemes
+- Prioritization Schemes.
-- Congestion Algorithms and impacts
+- Congestion Algorithms and impacts.
-- Mapping considerations for one object per stream vs multiple objects per stream
+- Mapping considerations for one object per stream vs multiple objects per stream.
-- considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes
+- Considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes.

 ### Send Order
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).